duaamit/MockPriceAggregator-on-Layer2-using-zkysync/MockPriceAggregator/priceaggregator/README.md

 2. Open `deploy/counter.ts`.

-3. Replace the `<WALLET-PRIVATE-KEY>` and the `<GOVERNANCE-ADDRESS>` with the `0x`-prefixed private key of the Ethereum wallet with some ETH balance on Görli and the address of the L1 governance contract respectively
+3. Replace the `<PRIVATE-KEY>` with the `0x`-prefixed private key of the Ethereum wallet with some ETH balance on Görli.

 4. Run the script using the following command: